andrewhunter2066/uuav_rfi_responses/output/RFI_report.md

 ## Executive Summary

-To be completed.
+To be completed post-workshop series.

 ---

 ## Background and Objectives

 The Uncrewed Underwater Vehicle Route Planning Prototype Trial aims to deliver a system featuring flexible mission planning that adapts to diverse and dynamic operational contexts.
-Rather than specifying a static solution, a deliverable of the project is to issue a request for information (RFI) to identify practical scenarios that highlight the system's adaptability, leveraging feedback from RAN experts to guide prototype requirements.
-Key scenarios addressed include routing to an operational area (scenario 1), feature detection (scenario 2), beach viability assessment (scenario 3), and field observations (scenario 4).
+As part of the co-design process built into the project, an initial deliverable was to issue a request for information (RFI) to identify practical scenarios that highlight the system's adaptability, leveraging feedback from RAN experts to guide prototype requirements.
+Key scenarios addressed included routing to an operational area (scenario 1), feature detection (scenario 2), beach viability assessment (scenario 3), and field observations (scenario 4).
 Questions focused on mission data, dependencies, constraints, risk dimensions, and gaps in current planning processes.
 These scenarios and the supporting RFI responses provide a foundation for iterative development and refinement of the prototype system.

 The RFI was initiated by the Royal Australian Navy (RAN) project team with contributions from Surround Australia.
 The RFI was distributed to three RAN subject-matter expert teams mid-September 2025, and their anonymised responses were received by Surround Australia early October 2025.
-The responses were "cleaned" for consistency and aggregated and stripped of identifying information to ensure confidentiality.
+The responses were "cleaned" for consistency, aggregated, and stripped of all identifying information to ensure confidentiality.

 Respondents were asked to consider a series of goals with respect to each scenario.
 Specifically, they were asked to identify and specify requirements for UUV mission planning, to consider data requirements, dependencies and operational